-- Insert the welding torch (B) into the "Euro connector for torch in MIG" output socket on the front panel of the machine and tighten it into position. - Insert the work return lead cable plug (A) into the "-" output terminal of the welding machine and tighten by rotating it clockwise. - Ensure that the link (C) the torch polarity connection link is in the vertical position and connected to the "+" terminal, this ensure that's the MIG torch polarity is positive (+). - Install the welding wire on the spindle adapter (I). - Connect the cylinder (H) equipped with the gas regulator (D) to the gas inlet on the back panel of the machine (E) with a gas hose. - Ensure that the wire groove size of the fitted drive roll matches the contact tip (fitted to the MIG torch) and the welding wire size being used. - Release the pressure arm of the wire feeder to thread the wire through the guide tube and into the drive roll groove and then adjust the pressure arm, ensuring no sliding of the wire. (too much pressure will lead to wire distortion which will affect wire feeding). - Turn the machine ON - Via the user display, place the welding mode function into the MIG position (see page 16). - 'Inch' the welding wire through the MIG torch and out via the contact tip (see page 16). - You are now ready to start MIG welding.
+Pressure Regulator INSTALLATION G Gas Cylinder MIG welding E 0 Insert the welding torch (B) into the "Euro connector for torch in MIG" output socket on the front panel of the machine and tighten it into position.
+Insert the work return lead cable plug (A) into the "-" output terminal of the welding machine and tightened by rotating it clockwise.
+Ensure that the cable tail (C) the torch polarity connection cable is fitted into the "+" output terminal of the welding machine and tightened by rotating it clockwise.
+Install the welding wire on the MIG Torch spindle adapter. • Connect the cylinder (H) equipped with the Earth Cable gas regulator (G) to the gas inlet on the back panel of the machine (E) with a gas hose.
+Workpiece

+- Ensure that the wire groove size of the fitted drive roll matches the contact tip (fitted to the MIG torch) and the welding wire size being used. - Release the pressure arm of the wire feeder to thread the wire through the guide tube and into the drive roll groove and then adjust the pressure arm, ensuring no sliding of the wire (too much pressure will lead to wire distortion which will affect wire feeding). - Via the user display, place the welding mode function into the MIG position. - Press the torch trigger to feed the wire out through the torch and out via the contact tip. - You are now ready to start MIG welding.